cactuzhead/Advanced-Progress-Bars/index.md

 Additionally, it is also changes the `Value` in the `Example Code` found at the top of the settings.

-If you want to use the example code block's `Copy to Clipboard` feature to later paste into obsidian, then you would probably want this to be set to 0.
+If you want to use the example code block's `Copy to Clipboard` feature or a hotkey to later paste into obsidian, then you would probably want this to be set to 0.

 It is recommended that you do this *after* you are happy with all the other settings and no longer need to see the demonstration progress bar.

 ### Full Width